PiotrIT2015/WW-P-sounds-help/README.md

 * [License](#License)

 ## General info
-It is an android app which coul help disabled people cope with listen disability.
+It is an android app which could help disabled people cope with listen disability.

 ## License